firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_four.md

 ## Pros and Cons of Implicit Parameters and Prototypal Inheritance

-Here, the text discusses the advantages and drawbacks of using implicit parameters and prototypal inheritance in JavaScript.
+they are discusses the advantages and drawbacks of using implicit parameters and prototypal inheritance in JavaScript.
 While implicit parameters simplify method invocation and provide code reusability, they can also lead to potential side effects.
 Understanding and managing these aspects is crucial for building efficient and maintainable code.

 ## Distinguishing `__proto__` from `prototype`